 The Records Bureau is responsible for warrants missing persons, offense reports and accidents reports.
 Records Bureau personnel enter stolen property, stolen vehicles and warrants into the National Crime Information computer.
 They also perform computer and file searches for wanted suspects when requested by deputies and other law enforcement agencies.
-Personnel assigned consist of a Supervisor and 18 Civilians at full staff.
+Personnel assigned consist of a Records Manager, Assistant Records Manager and 17 Records Technicians.

 Franklin County Sheriff's Office Public Records Policy

 Public records shall be defined as any document, device, or item, regardless of physical form or characteristic, created or received by, or coming under the jurisdiction of the office, which serves to document the organization, function, policies, decisions, procedures, operations, or other activities of the office.

 Public records are to be available for inspection during regular business hours, with the exception of published holidays.
 Public records must be made available for inspection promptly.
 Copies of public records must me made available within a reasonable period of time.
 "Prompt" and "reasonable" take into account the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested.